Applying to SASLI

 After you have completed your SASLI General Application, your next step is to pay the $25.00 application fee.
 Your application will not be officially “submitted” until we receive both the online application form and the application fee.

 If you find that the application fee will cause financial burden, please do not hesitate to reach out to the SASLI staff.
-We understand, especially in these times, that there are some things beyond control.
-We do not want something such as an application fee to hinder your interest and attendance in SASLI.
-Email firstname.lastname@example.org for assistance.
+We understand and do not want this to prevent you from applying to SASLI.
+Send us an email at email@example.com to let us know.

 3. Start your Funding Applications